Train to become a

 Residential / Commercial Electrician Program

 Would you enjoy a career working with your hands while troubleshooting and solving technical problems?
 A career as a Residential and Commercial Electrician may be right for you.
 Electricians are highly respected professionals whose services are essential to both homeowners and commercial organizations.
+Our Electrician program is offered days or evenings and can be completed in just 7 months full-time!

 Train for a new career in as little as 7 months!